flori/betterplace_apidocs/README.md

 * Documentation: Not all resources have a documentation URL as part of the JSON response
 * Documentation: The response table does not show the root documentation for response elements with sub-elements (for example carrier.name is documented but carrier is not)
-* BlogPosts: There is no way yet to filter BlogPosts from PayoutBlogPosts

 ### API Client Libraries